Vyral/scott-voak/_posts/2019-01-25-the-2-biggest-mistakes-buyers-make-that-you-need-to-avoid.md

 As a buyer, you’re better off hiring an agent who works for you specifically and knows all of your wants and needs so they can negotiate the best deal possible.
 In the end, having a buyer’s agent negotiate a $20,000 discount is better than a listing agent offering you a $5,000 rebate.&nbsp;

-The second mistake is **fighting too hard for the best deal.** When you buy a house is more important than the price you pay for it.
+The second mistake is **fighting too hard for the best deal.** When you purchase a home, timing matters more than price.
 Why?
-Let’s say you bought a house in San Diego County in August 2006 at 2% under what was the average sale price at the time: $599,378.
+Let’s say you bought a house in San Diego County in August 2006 for 2% less than what was the average sale price at the time: $599,378.
 That means you would’ve paid about $590,000 for it.
-But if you would’ve sold that house five years later in August 2011 when the average sales price was $402,878, getting that extra $10,000 wouldn’t have made any difference.&nbsp;
+But if you would’ve sold that house five years later in August 2011, when the average sales price was $402,878, getting that extra $10,000 wouldn’t have made any difference.&nbsp;

 {% include pullquote.html %}

 Conversely, let’s say you bought a home in August 2011, and you and your agent didn’t do a great job of negotiating.
-In turn, you paid $10,000 over the average sale price of $402,878.
-If you would’ve sold it five years later in August 2016 when the average sales price was $601,534, that extra $10,000 you paid wouldn’t have mattered either.&nbsp;
+As a result, you paid $10,000 over the average sale price of $402,878.
+If you would’ve sold it five years later in August 2016, when the average sales price was $601,534, that extra $10,000 you paid wouldn’t have mattered either.&nbsp;

 I always advise my buyers to treat their house as their home—not as an investment.
-If you save $10,000 buying a certain house but your kids have to cross a busy street to get to school for the next seven years, is that worth it? **If you’re buying a home for your family, there are more important things to think about than saving $10,000.** &nbsp;
+If you save $10,000 buying a house where your kids have to cross a busy street to get to school for the next seven years, is that worth it? **If you’re buying a home for your family, there are more important things to think about than saving $10,000.** &nbsp;

-If you have any more real estate questions or you’re thinking of buying or selling a home soon, don’t hesitate to reach out to me.
+If you have any more real estate questions, or you’re thinking of buying or selling a home soon, don’t hesitate to reach out to me.
 I’d be happy to help you.